department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/README.md

 - For address suggestions, rate of users choosing the suggested address should be 95% or above. **Goal met**

 *KPI*
-- # of successful address/phone/email submissions.
+- Number of successful address/phone/email submissions.
-- # of errors for updating addresses/phone/email.
+- Number of errors for updating addresses/phone/email.
-- # of times address validation is needed.
+- Number of times address validation is needed.
-- # of times address is suggested.
+- Number of times address is suggested.
-- # of times suggested address is used.
+- Number of times suggested address is used.

 *Bet*
 - Add address validation to the mailing address and home address fields.